Hdr1453-spec/Hdr1453-spec/README.md

 - 👋 Hi, I’m @Hdr1453-spec
 - 👀 I’m interested in ... coding, art, and cars
-- 🌱 I’m currently learning ... python and C+
+- 🌱 I’m currently learning ... python and java script
 - 💞️ I’m looking to collaborate on ... idk
-- 📫 How to reach me ...
-1453hdr@protonmail.com
+- 📫 How to reach me ... in discord HaidarDZ#1571
 - (im not really active in github, im active in repl.it user: hdr1453)

 <!---